 Website Navigation Best Practices Recap

 - Use an appropriate word style for your navigation links given what people are expecting and given the nature of the content being linked to.

 - Use clear & specific language that matches how people describe the things they are looking for when visiting your website.

 - The mobile and desktop versions of your website should contain matching navigation unless you have compelling data to indicate they shouldn’t match.

-- Finally, make sure to track navigation usage to understand how people are using what navigation is currently in place and to understand what people would like to find in the website’s navigation.
+- Finally, make sure to track navigation usage to understand how people are using your website’s navigation.

 If you need help optimizing your website’s navigation or making sure Google is correctly understanding your website’s navigation, please contact me today.